ESP32-Musings/OTA_update_STM32_using_ESP32/README.md

 ### Disclaimer

 We have assumed that the STM32 is already in boot mode before flashing the code (**Step 1 & 5** in [Usage (For STM32 Blue Pill)](#usage-for-stm32-blue-pill)).
-You can use a latch or a MOSFET as a switch to automate the process, using an ESP32 GPIO as an input.
+You can use a MOSFET as a switch to automate the process, using an ESP32 GPIO as an input.

 ## Usage (For STM32 Blue Pill)